 - Jim Sutton, Director, Global Organization & Leadership Development, Nike

 The Collaborator can be purchased on AMAZON. the book is offered in soft cover and e-book formats.

-Focus On Them explores ATD's ( Association for Talent Development) new management framework - the ACCEL model.
+Focus On Them explores the Association for Talent Development's new management framework - the ACCEL model.
 Based on their research, ATD identified five skills in the ACCEL model that all front-line managers need to master: Accountability, Communication, Collaboration, Engagement, and Listening (including Assessing).
 Each skill is address in a chapter written by a leader in management and talent development.

-Chapter Three covers Collaboration and was written by Winsor Jenkins.
-In this chapter, a new framework or methodology is introduced to help prepare people to collaborate differently, help managers coach teams differently, and help managers develop a collaborative culture.
+Chapter Three was written by Winsor and it covers the topic of Collaboration.
+In this chapter, a new framework or methodology is introduced to help prepare people to practice genuine team collaboration.